Devadanapatti: Economy

 Agriculture is the primary income source for residents.

 Culture/Cityscape

 Landmarks

 An ancient Kamakshi temple called the Moongilanai Kamakshi temple was built here.
 The main door of the temple is never opened and poojas are performed only at the door.
 Maha Shivaratri (Tamil month of Masi) in March is the only festival that is celebrated inside the temple.
 The story of the temple is described in the Tamil movie "Mahashakti Mariamman".

 An ancient Paramashwarar temple called the Murugamalai Parameshwarar Parvathi temple is placed over Murugamalai hill about 5000 feet from land.
 Which the gods are indicates as Sayambu Lingam and Thayaar.
-Thiru Karthigai(Tamil month of Karthigai) in November/ December is the grand festival that is celebrate on full moon day.
+Thiru Karthigai (Tamil month of Karthigai) in November/ December is the grand festival that is celebrated on full moon day.
 And Deepa Jothi maden by temple over the hill top on that day evening as same as Thiruvannaamalai.
 Every month special poojas also gelding on every special occasions.